 Bachelor programs in business disciplines in Germany typically take three to four years of full-time study to complete.
 Part-time business studies are also available at German higher education institutions, but they usually take more than four years to complete.
 For example, a bachelor’s program in Business Administration usually takes six semesters (three academic years) to complete.

-A master’s degree in business in Germany takes one to two years of full-time study to complete.
+A master’s degree in business in Germany takes one to two years of full-time study to complete and it's the same for an MBA degree.
 The exact duration, however, depends on the specific program and university.